TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 📖 A growing collection of these poetry nuggets lives in [`gem-flowers.md`](./gem-flowers.md) and [`gem-flowers.json`](./gem-flowers.json).

-💻 A made a tool to automatically collect these gems from your GitHub repositories and any public repositories.
+💻 I made a tool to automatically collect these gems from your GitHub repositories and any public repositories.
 Go try it out and start a collection of your own!

 ---